-In a South Australian first, Brickworks Marketplace and Cara will hosted the first shopping centre Quiet Hour on the 26th July!
+In a South Australian first, Brickworks Marketplace and Cara hosted the first shopping centre Quiet Hour in July 2019!

-The Torrensville shopping centre’s three major retailers, Woolworths, Big W and Tony & Marks, as well as the mall spaces, have committed to going quiet for an hour on Monday, September 30th from 10.30am to 11.30am and the speciality stores are all invited to join in.
+The Torrensville shopping centre’s three major retailers, Woolworths, Big W and Tony & Marks, as well as the mall spaces, have committed to going quiet for an hour and the speciality stores are all invited to join in.

 The aim is to then be one of the first shopping centres in Australia to roll out a Quiet Hour each month.

 Quiet Hour is designed to help make the shopping experience less stressful for people who experience sensory overload.
 Some of the lights will be turned down, the music and pager messages will be silent, the sounds on the checkouts will been lowered and there will been a “pause” in restocking of shelves and trolley replacement for one hour.

 Brickworks Marketplace is partnering with Cara, one of South Australia’s leading disability service providers.
 Cara’s skilled staff, who have experience in working alongside children and adults with disability, will assist with Quiet Hour and be on hand to answer any questions.

 If you’ve ever been in a busy crowd at the Royal Show, you’ll have an idea of what sensory overload can feel like.
 Bright lights, strong smells, people in your personal space to the point where it’s overwhelming – that’s what sensory overload can feel like.